agaman1792/newwork-assignment-be/.kilocode/authentication.md

 All authentication related code will reside in the `src/authz` directory

-All users of this application are represented as the `User` entity (refer to `data-model.md` for more information)
+All users of this application are represented as the `Employee` entity (refer to `data-model.md` for more information)

 ## High-level concerns